Transforming employee experiences with digital document workflows

 Digitising document workflow is one of the most natural first steps towards achieving fully-digital user journeys.
 It replaces paper-based, manual processes with more streamlined digital processes – essentially, going paperless.
 Aside from reducing risks of inaccurate data and redundancy, digital document processes allow teams to simplify internal workflows, save time and resources, and enhance efficiency of day-to-day tasks.

 E-signatures come in handy in this respect: with the digitisation of cumbersome paper-based procedures, HR departments can expedite the employee on-boarding process by easily tracking, auditing, managing and completing contract cycles across multiple stakeholders anytime, anywhere and on any device.

-Why should HR step up their efforts to accelerate efforts at digitising document workflows?
-What are the benefits of doing so?
+Why HR should step up their efforts to accelerate efforts at digitising document workflows

 Great employee and customer experiences start behind the scenes, with documents.
 People don’t usually associate documents with experiences but very often, documents are the vehicles that drive business forward – the forms that gather employee and customer data, the proposals that win big projects, the agreements that grow business.
 Every time an employee or a customer interacts with a document, it’s a chance to deliver a great experience.